Serve Refugees – Meet the World in a Neighbourhood – Grow Spiritually in Community

 - A desire to live in a spirit of simplicity and solidarity, resisting the material inclinations of our culture

-Romero House cares for interns in a number of ways, including by offering the following:
+Romero House cares for workers in a number of ways, including by offering the following:

 - A room in one of our houses and communal meals

-- Basic medical and dental coverage (one cleaning and check up per intern year)
+- Basic medical and dental coverage (one cleaning and check up per worker year)

-- Medical insurance for international interns waiting to qualify for OHIP
+- Medical insurance for international workers waiting to qualify for OHIP

 - Insurance coverage to drive a Romero House vehicle and the cost of switching to an Ontario drivers license

 - A cell phone subsidy of up to $50/month

 - Support to go on a personal retreat and access to possible retreat spaces